Terms of Service

 - The User must register an account in CareMonkey to use the Services;

-- All Care Profiles and eForm responses from the User are controlled by the User, not CareMonkey or the Organisation;
+- In Community Edition all Care Profiles and eForm responses from the User are controlled by the User, not CareMonkey or the Organisation;

 - The User can only input information on behalf of themselves, and on behalf of others if they are legally responsible for that person (e.g. parent of child, legal guardian), or have that individual’s recorded consent;